Object-Directory Mapping (ODM)

 Third, the @Transient annotation indicates that the given entity field does not map to an LDAP attribute.

-When the index attribute of all @DnAttribute annotations in a class is specified, the DN can also be automatically calculated when creating and updating entries.
+Using an index also allows Spring LDAP to compute the DN for you when creating or locating an entity for update or deletion.
 For update scenarios, this also automatically takes care of moving entries in the tree if attributes that are part of the distinguished name have changed.

 Remember that all fields are mapped to LDAP attributes by default. @DnAttribute does not change this; in other words, fields annotated with @DnAttribute will also map to an LDAP attribute, unless you also annotate the field with @Transient.